alavi95/bootcamp/projects/projects_readme.md

-This folder will be used for all of our projects - including prompts and files. gi
+This folder will be used for all of our projects - including prompts and files.